neowutran/ShinraMeter/Readme.md

 Just playing with this https://github.com/gothos-folly/TeraDamageMeter
 - Added a copy/paste functionnality & simplification of the network part
 - Added non configurable hotkey => Home: paste clipboard.
 End: copy dps to clipboard; Del: Reset

-Tomorrow => Hotkey with config file
+- Added Overlay

+TODO LIST => Hotkey with config file, Logger for debugging, Code refactor A friend is working on the UI on another fork

 Original Readme
 ================